MicrosoftDocs/dynamics-365-intelligent-order-management/topics/architecture.md

 -   Designer: The tool used by the business user to build orchestration flows.

--   Orchestration flow types: The preview release of Intelligent Order Management provides two flow types:
+-   Orchestration flow types: Intelligent Order Management provides two flow types:

     -   Order flow represents the progression of an order to fulfillment.